Does home insurance cover wildfire damage? [2025 Coverage Details]

 Who should you call first when needing to file a wildfire insurance claim?

-Contact your insurance company first to report the claim, then follow up with local authorities or emergency services if needed.
+First, contact your insurance company to report the claim, then follow up with local authorities or emergency services if needed.

 What is basic fire insurance coverage?